 - Working in cooperation, not competition, to build grassroots power.

-Strategic Media: Climate change links many social and ecological injustice issues.
-It also offers clear opportunities to expose the intertwined root causes of these issues.
 We strategically use mainstream and alternative media to expose the root causes of social and ecological injustice.
 We amplify the voices of front line communities fighting the impacts of climate change, the fossil fuels industry and land grabs linked to false solutions to climate change such as industrial biofuels.

-Langelle Photography: This new program uses the power of photojournalism to expose social and ecological injustice.
+Langelle Photography: This program uses the power of photojournalism to expose social and ecological injustice.
 The point of Langelle Photography is to place photographs into the context of social struggle—the struggle for societal transformation toward justice, equity and ecological balance.

 Anne Petermann and Orin Langelle, activists with decades of experience in the environmental and social justice movements, on local, national and international fronts, founded GJEP in 2003.
 They saw the need for a project grounded in understanding that environmental degradation, war, the destruction of civil rights and liberties, and economic and social injustice were not isolated, and needed to be addressed at their common root causes.